-But most cases of impetigo need a prescribed medication, either mupirocin ointment and/or antibiotic medicine by mouth for 7-10 days.
-Your child must take the full course of antibiotics, or the infection might come back again.
+But most cases of impetigo need a prescribed medication like an antibiotic ointment, tablet or liquid.
+Your child will need to use the antibiotic for at least seven days, and she must take the full course of antibiotics, or the infection might come back again.

 In between putting the ointment on the infected spots, gently wash your child’s skin with soap or an antibacterial solution, then pat dry.

-You can remove the crusts from your child’s skin by soaking her in the bath for 20-30 minutes to soften the scabs.
+You can remove the crusts from your child’s skin by getting him to soak in the bath for 20-30 minutes to soften the scabs.
 You can then gently wipe away the crust with a towel.

 Prevention of impetigo or school sores

 Wash any bites, cuts, grazes or areas of eczema carefully and keep them clean.
-These can be points of entry for the germs that cause impetigo.
+These can be points of entry for the bacteria that cause impetigo.

-Keep your child’s fingernails short and wash her hands often, until the infection has cleared up.
+Keep your child’s fingernails short and make sure he washes his hands often, until the infection has cleared up.

 Use separate towels for different areas of impetigo, and don’t use these towels to dry unaffected areas of your child’s body.

 Use hot water to wash towels, bed linen, soft toys and anything else that has come into contact with blood, pus or sores.
 Dry in hot sun or in a hot clothes dryer.

 Impetigo is highly contagious.
 Keep your child home from child care, preschool or school, and cover all the sores with watertight dressings.
 After your child starts antibiotic treatment, wait at least 24 hours before sending her back to child care, preschool or school.